-Outlook-Having obtained the final regulatory license we need to commence full scale operations, and with the Compact LLRW disposal facility expected to be certified for operation by the end of March 2012 and the Federal LLRW disposal facility expected to be operational later in 2012, we are substantially ready to provide "one-stop shopping" for hazardous, toxic, LLRW and mixed LLRW and radioactive byproduct material.
+Outlook-Having obtained the final regulatory license we need to commence full scale operations, and with the Compact LLRW disposal facility certified for operation in April 2012 and the Federal LLRW disposal facility certified for operation in September 2012, we are now ready to provide "one-stop shopping" for hazardous, toxic and LLRW and radioactive byproduct material.
 WCS has the broadest range of capabilities of any commercial enterprise in the U.S. for the storage, treatment and permanent disposal of these materials, which we believe gives WCS a significant and valuable competitive advantage in the industry.
-We are also exploring opportunities to obtain certain types of new business (including disposal and storage of certain types of waste) that, if obtained, could help to increase our Waste Management Segment's sales, and decrease our Waste Management Segment's operating loss.
-Our ability to increase our Waste Management Segment's sales volumes through these waste streams, particularly as it relates to the Compact and Federal LLRW disposal facilities, together with improved operating efficiencies through further cost reductions and increased capacity utilization, are important factors in improving our Waste Management operating results and cash flows.
+We are also exploring opportunities to obtain certain types of new business (including disposal and storage of certain other types of waste) that, if obtained, could help to increase our Waste Management Segment's sales, and decrease our Waste Management Segment's operating loss.
+Our ability to increase our Waste Management Segment's sales volumes through these waste streams, particularly as it relates to the

+Compact and Federal LLRW disposal facilities, together with improved operating efficiencies through further cost reductions and further increased capacity utilization, are important factors in improving our Waste Management operating results and cash flows.
 Until we are able to increase our Waste Management Segment's sales volumes, we expect we will continue to generally report operating losses in our Waste Management Segment.
-While achieving increased sales volumes could result in operating profits, we currently do not believe we will report any significant levels of Waste Management operating profit until we have started to generate revenues following completion of the construction discussed above.
+While achieving increased sales volumes could result in operating profits, we currently do not believe we will report any significant levels of Waste Management operating profit until we have started to generate revenues sufficient to cover the high fixed costs of operating our disposal facilities.